wso2/docs-is/en/includes/references/app-settings/saml-settings-for-app.md

    </tr>
   <tr>
      <td>returnTo<Badge text="Optional" type="optional"/></td>
      <td>Value of the parameter should be the URL which needs to be redirected to, after the log out.
-If this parameter is present in the request, then the ‘spEntityID’ parameter must also be present.</td>
+If this parameter is present in the request, then the `spEntityID` parameter must also be present.</td>
   </tr>
 </tbody>
 </table>